Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Backdoor Decomposable Monotone Circuits and the Main Result

 Given a node \(v\in V\), let $f_v(\vek{x}_i)$ be the function defined on the variables $\var{v}$ as follows.
 If \(v\) is a leaf node associated with \(\varphi_i(\vek{x}_i, \vek{y}_i)\), then \(f_v(\vek{x}_i)\) is the function with encoding \(\varphi_i(\vek{x}_i, \vek{y}_i)\).
 If $v$ is a $\land$-node or a $\lor$-node, $f_v$ is the conjunction or the disjunction, respectively, of the functions $f_u$ represented by the inputs $u$ of $v$.

-\begin{definition}[Backdoor Decomposable Monotone Circuit] \mlabel{def:bdmc} Let \(\mathcal{C}\) be a base class of CNF encodings.
-A sentence in the language of \emph{backdoor decomposable monotone circuits with respect to base class \(\mathcal{C}\)} (\(\mathcal{C}\)-\emph{BDMC}) is a directed acyclic graph as described above, where each leaf node is labeled with a CNF encoding from \(\mathcal{C}\) and each internal node is labeled with \(\land\) or \(\lor\) and can have arbitrarily many inputs.
-Moreover, the nodes labeled with \(\land\) satisfy the decomposability property with respect to the input variables of the encodings in the leaves, which means that for every $\land$-node $v=v_1\land\dots\land v_k$, then the sets of variables \(\var{v_1}, \dots, \var{v_k}\) are pairwise disjoint.
+\begin{definition}[Backdoor Decomposable Monotone Circuit] \mlabel{def:bdmc} Let \(\mathcal{C}\) be a base class of CNF encodings containing every literal as a formula.
+A sentence in the language of \emph{backdoor decomposable monotone circuits with respect to base class \(\mathcal{C}\)} (\(\mathcal{C}\)-\emph{BDMC}) is a directed acyclic graph as described above, where each leaf node is labeled with a CNF encoding from \(\mathcal{C}\) and each internal node is labeled with \(\land\) or \(\lor\) and can have arbitrarily many successors.
+Moreover, the nodes labeled with \(\land\) satisfy the \emph{decomposability} property, which means that for every $\land$-node $v=v_1\land\dots\land v_k$, the sets of variables \(\var{v_1}, \dots, \var{v_k}\) are pairwise disjoint.
 The function represented by the sentence is the function $f_\rho$ defined on the variables $\vek{x}=\var{\rho}$. \end{definition}

 We will omit prefix \(\mathcal{C}\) and write simply BDMC in case the choice of a particular class of formulas \(\mathcal{C}\) is not essential.
-Assume that \(\mathcal{C}\) contains every literal as a formula.
-Then DNNFs form a subclass of \(\mathcal{C}\)-BDMCs.
+The language of DNNFs is the class of those \(\mathcal{C}\)-BDMCs, whose leaves are the literals on the input variables.
 Since a decision node can be represented as a disjunction of two conjunctions in which one of the conjuncts is a literal, we can also conclude that \(\mathcal{C}\)-backdoor trees~\cite{SS08} form a subclass of \(\mathcal{C}\)-BDMCs.

-For the constructions we describe in the rest of the paper, we consider the cases when $\mathcal{C}$ is equal to the class of URC or PC encodings.
-These classes admit a polynomial time satisfiability test.
-However, the corresponding membership tests are co-NP-complete, since it is co-NP complete to check if a formula is URC~\cite{CKV12,GK13} or PC~\cite{BBCGK13}.
-For this reason, when the complexity of algorithms searching for a BDMC for a given function is in consideration, a suitable subclass with a polynomial time membership test can be used, such as 2-CNF or (renamable) Horn fomulas.
-In addition we shall also consider the cases when \(\mathcal{C}\) is the class of CC or DC encodings.
+For the construction we describe in Section~\ref{sec:results}, we consider the case when $\mathcal{C}$ is equal to the class of PC encodings.
+This class admits a polynomial time satisfiability test.
+However, \citet{BBCGK13} proved that the corresponding membership test whether a given formula is PC is co-NP-complete.
+For this reason, when the complexity of algorithms searching for a BDMC for a given function is in consideration, a different suitable class of encodings with a polynomial time membership test can be used, such as prime 2-CNF (which are PC) or (renamable) Horn formulas (which are URC).